Short Term Rentals

 South Neighborhoods Plan

-The South Neighborhoods Plan (pdf), was adopted by City Council in Fall of 2012.
-This area is ripe for change as the RTD end of line light rail station will launch in the spring of 2013, making Golden Ridge an area with many possibilities for the future.
+The South Neighborhoods Plan , was adopted by City Council in Fall of 2012.
+This area has seen a great deal of change as the RTD end of line light rail station launched in the spring of 2013, making Golden Ridge an area with many possibilities for the future.
 This plan builds off of the recommendations in the Comprehensive Plan 2011 and Golden Vision 2030, and addresses more specific tools for moving forward in managing change in areas such as the West Colfax corridor and Golden Ridge.

 Golden Vision 2030